Blinken, Lavrov exchange 'frank' views on Ukraine crisis | DW | 21.01.2022

 Kremlin spokesperson Dmitry Peskov said Biden's statements can "facilitate the destabilization of the situation."

-Russia has dispatched as many as 100,000 troops to the Ukrainian border, alarming the West.
+Russia has dispatched some 100,000 troops to the Ukrainian border, alarming the West.

 Ukraine also accused Russia of ramping up support for separatists in eastern breakaway regions of the country on Friday.